• Skip to primary navigation

 How to store cassava or yuca?

 Store cassava or yuca in a cool, dry place for up to a week.
-However, it is best to use them sooner for best taste and texture.
+It is best to use them sooner for the best taste and texture.

-They can be peeled, soaked in water, and refrigerated for a few days.
+You can peel them, soak them in water, and refrigerate them for a few days.
 Be sure to change the water daily.
 You can also freeze them to prolong their shelf life.

 How do I peel cassava or yuca?

-Take a sharp knife and cut off both ends of the cassava root.
-Cut them into smaller pieces.
-Make a vertical slit through the skin deep enough to lift the thick, brown layer or peel.
+Cut off both ends of the root and divide them into smaller pieces.
+Make a deep, vertical slit through the skin and lift the thick, brown layer using a knife.
+You can also slice off the peel if you prefer.

 Is cassava poisonous?